Kim Sigler: Retirement and death

 Nearly five years after leaving office at the age of fifty-nine, Sigler and three passengers were killed when the plane he was piloting on a foggy night collided with a television broadcast tower (WBCK-TV) near Augusta, Michigan.
 He was interred at Riverside Cemetery of Hastings, Michigan.

+A portrait of Governor Sigler, painted by John Coppin, hangs in the rotunda of the Michigan State Capitol.

-Historical Marker
+Historical marker

 A marker designating Sigler's home in Hastings as a Michigan Historic Site was erected in 1987 by the Bureau of History, Michigan Department of State.
 The inscription reads:

 Kim Sigler (1894-1953), a native of Schuyler, Nebraska, received his law degree from the University of Detroit in 1918.
 While attending law school, Sigler worked at Henry Ford’s Highland Park plant.
 He first practiced law in Detroit, where he worked in the office of Edwin Denby, former secretary of the navy, and Judge Arthur Webster.
 In 1922 his family moved to Hastings.
 A Democrat at that time, he was elected as Barry County prosecutor for three consecutive terms.
 In 1928 he unsuccessfully ran against Wilber M. Brucker for attorney general.
 In the late 1920s Sigler took office as city attorney, serving in that capacity for over ten years.
 He returned to private practice and moved to Battle Creek in 1943.

 Kim Sigler’s vigor and courtroom manner led to his selection as a special prosecutor for a grand jury probe of legislative graft in 1943.
 The success of this investigation gave him a statewide reputation.
 Though originally a Democrat, he won the Republican gubernatorial nomination and election in 1946.
 His was one of the largest gubernatorial majorities in the country that year.
 In office, he created the Department of Administration, effected changes in the Prison and Corrections Department, and revitalized the unemployment compensation program and the Public Service Commission.
 However, he faced an uncooperative legislature and division within his cabinet.
 He was defeated for reelection in 1948.
 He died while piloting his own plane in a crash near Battle Creek on November 30, 1953.